nickfedoroff/NFTabControlView/README.md

 Coming soon.

 ### Manual Installation
-Download and drag the files into your Swift 3 project.
+Download and drag `NFTabControlView.swift` and `NFTabControlView.xib` into your Swift 3 project.

 ## Use It
 1. Create an instance of `NFTabControlView` either in a storyboard or using the `init:frame` initializer.